• Don't miss our webinar: Take Your Omnichannel CX to New Heights: How Spirit Airlines Is Upgrading Self-Service with Agentic AI Watch now -->

 Rich messaging aims to support person-to-person or business-to-person communication with upgraded, interactive messages.
 Senders can attach high-resolution photos, videos, audio messages, GIFs, and an array of other media to enhance the receiver’s experience while conveying a lot more information with each message.

-Before going any further, we should specify that “rich messaging” refers to an umbrella of modern messaging applications, but it’s not the same as rich messaging protocols on offer.
 Google’s Rich Communication Services (RCS), for example, is one approach to rich messaging, but it is not the same thing as rich messaging in general.

 For a number of reasons, rich messaging applications have supplanted SMS in both personal and professional outreach.
 SMS messages simply do not support many staples of modern communication, such as group chats or “read” receipts.
 What’s more, the reach of SMS will remain limited because it requires a cellular connection, whereas rich messages can be sent over the internet.

 Though SMS will probably be around for a while, rich messaging is becoming increasingly popular as companies have been trending toward greater use of applications like WhatsApp.
-Armed with these and similar channels, CX directors can now:

-• More easily capture new customers with compelling outreach;
+• More easily capture new customers with compelling outreach.

 • Resolve customer issues directly via text, chat, or social media messaging (a huge advantage given how obsessed we’ve all become with our phones);

-• Interact with customers in real-time, which is a capability more and more people are looking for when seeking help;
+• Interact with customers in real-time, which is a capability more and more people are looking for when seeking help.

-• Gather and act on analytics;
+• Gather and act on analytics.

-• Scale their communications while simultaneously reducing the burden on contact center agents;
+• Scale their communications while simultaneously reducing the burden on contact center agents.

 Given these facts, it’s no surprise that more and more CX leaders are making texting a key component of building lasting customer relationships.